dbarattini/ArduPy/README.md

 Upload the [ardupy/ardupy.ino](https://github.com/dbarattini/Ardupy/blob/master/ardupy/ardupy.ino) sketch to your Arduino Uno

-Create a new project and import ardupy
+Create a new python project and import ardupy

 Learn from these examples how to use ardupy: